An energy-stable parametric finite element method for the Willmore flow in three dimensions: Numerical results

+{ The Gauss curvature flow is worthy of further numerical investigation.
+In Figs.~\ref{fig: gauss cuboid evolution} and~\ref{fig: gauss octahedron evolution}, we present evolutionary examples for a rounded cuboid and a rounded octahedron, respectively.
+At the discrete level, we denote the volume of the polygonal surface at time $t_m$ by $M^m$.
+According to \eqref{volume rate of gauss flow}, the enclosed volumes of these genus-zero surfaces decrease linearly in time, and the evolving shapes asymptotically approach spheres.
+This is corroborated by Figs.~\ref{fig: gauss cuboid evolution}(d) and~\ref{fig: gauss octahedron evolution}(d), where the slope of the volume change is approximately $-8\pi$.
+We further include a torus example in Fig.~\ref{fig: gauss torus evolution} as a more challenging non-convex test with sign-changing Gaussian curvature.
+The method captures the main qualitative deformation, while the less satisfactory volume behavior in the late stage reflects the numerical difficulty caused by the shrinking central hole and the resulting mesh deterioration.

-Moreover, numerical experiments reveal that the computation of complex surfaces beyond sphere presents significant challenges due to mesh quality degeneration during the evolution.
-Even with tangential motion techniques, the Newton iterative solver faces convergence difficulties when dealing with the torus, requiring a very small time step size to prevent the collapse of mesh points.
-Two approaches can address this issue: introducing appropriate tangential velocity \cite{duan2024new, barrett2008parametric1, garcke2025stable, hu2022evolving} or performing mesh redistribution \cite{bonito2010parametric}.
-However, employing these techniques makes it challenging to preserve the theoretical energy dissipation of the curvature-dependent energy under full discretization, which will be further investigated in the future.
+Moreover, numerical experiments reveal that the computation of complex surfaces beyond spheres sometimes presents significant challenges due to mesh quality degeneration during the evolution, even with tangential motion control techniques.
+Two approaches can address this issue: introducing a more appropriate tangential velocity \cite{duan2024new, barrett2008parametric1, garcke2025stable, hu2022evolving, kemmochi2025structure} or performing mesh redistribution \cite{bonito2010parametric}.
+However, employing these techniques makes it challenging to preserve the theoretical energy dissipation of the curvature-dependent energy under full discretization.
+Developing more effective mesh-improvement techniques that preserve energy dissipation as in \cite{kemmochi2025structure} will be further investigated in future work.}